Certified Public Manager

 Mission

-The mission of the TAMIU CPM Program is to expose program participants to the best and smartest principles and practices in municipal administration and management as they have historically evolved and changed in the US.
-To this end, CPM Program faculty will not only provide principles but also, they will facilitate the application of these principles in real life.
+The mission of the TAMIU Certified Public Manager (CPM) Program is to expose participants to the most effective and innovative principles and practices in municipal administration and management as they have evolved throughout the United States.

 Curriculum

-The Certified Public Manager designation is awarded to public sector middle managers who have completed the required 300 hours of study through a CPM program accredited by the National Certified Public Manager Consortium.
-CPM programs are sponsored and operated by a public sector agency or univeristy in a state or other political jurisdiction.
+The Certified Public Manager (CPM) designation is awarded to public sector middle managers who have completed 300 hours of study through a CPM program accredited by the National Certified Public Manager Consortium.
+CPM programs are sponsored and operated by a public sector agency or university within a state or other political jurisdiction.

-The Certified Public Manger program is a nationally accredited comprehensive management development program open to managers in federal, state, and local government agencies.
-Some states also open enrollment to non-profit organizations.
-The program's primary goal is to improve the performance of public sector managers and the organizational performance of state, local, and federal governments.
+The CPM program is a nationally accredited, comprehensive management development program available to managers in federal, state, and local government agencies.
+Some states also permit enrollment from non-profit organizations.
+The program’s primary goal is to enhance the performance of public sector managers while improving the organizational effectiveness of government agencies at all levels.

-The program is a comprehensive course of study by which public managers can acquire and apply best practices and theory to their management behaviors and strategies using prescribed sets of professional competencies.
-The curriculum uses theory as the foundation and applies it to practical problems facing the participant, their agency/department, and the citizens.
+This program provides a comprehensive course of study through which public managers can acquire and apply best practices and management theory to their professional behaviors and strategies, guided by a prescribed set of professional competencies.
+The curriculum emphasizes practical application, enabling participants to address real-world challenges faced by themselves, their departments, and the communities they serve.

-The CPM Program is a series of seven tracks, or courses, designed to enhanced the skills, knowledge, and abilities of public and nonprofit managers.
-Students may sign up for individual courses or for the entire program.
-Courses can be completed in any order.
+The CPM Program consists of seven tracks, or courses, designed to enhance the skills, knowledge, and abilities of public and nonprofit managers.
+Participants may enroll in individual courses or complete the entire program, and courses can be taken in any order.

 CPM Program Management